dobl1/gravitee-se-docs/docs/api-management/install/hybrid.md

 -  The connection to push Analytics and Logs with file or tcp reporter pushing data for logstash to send them to the SaaS storage.
 -  The connection the local rate limits database.
 -  [Optional] The connection to the SaaS Alert Engine.
--  [Optional] connection to the SaaS Cockpit to enable org & multi-env support, API promotion and operational monitoring.

 #### Management